 Your tattoo needs to breathe, so once you remove the original bandage — usually it’ll be bandaged in clear plastic or surgical wrap by the artist — it’s best not to cover it.
 Wrapping it may result in extra moisture and a lack of oxygen, which can cause scabbing and slow healing.

-You should use lukewarm — not hot, which may hurt the skin or open the pores, causing ink to draw inward — and sterile water to clean your tattoo at least two to three times a day.
+You should use lukewarm — not hot, which may hurt the skin or open the pores, causing ink to draw inward — and

 Before you begin, make sure your hands are thoroughly clean using an antibacterial soap.
 Then, splash water onto the tattoo, follow with fragrance-free and alcohol-free soap, and either let the tattoo air dry or gently dry it with a clean paper towel.